Self-consistent quantum measurement tomography based on semidefinite programming: Quantum measurement tomography

 Let us now formalize the concept of quantum measurement tomography, which aims to characterize the measurement we may perform on a quantum system as a positive operator-valued measure (POVM) \cite{nielsen_chuang_2010}.
 We point out that the term ``quantum detector tomography'' is also commonly employed in the literature \cite{Coldenstrodt2009,Lundeen2009,Feito2009,Zhang2012,Zhang2012nature,Chen2019,Maciejewski2020}.
 In this work, we prefer ``measurement tomography'' because we are discussing the characterization of a generic POVM that may arise in a plethora of different physical situations, which may not involve proper detectors.

 Let us suppose that the measurement we are interested in has $m$ different outcomes.
-According to quantum mechanics, each outcome can be associated with an operator $\Pi_k$ (also called an \textit{effect}), and all the effects satisfy the following properties:
+According to quantum mechanics, each outcome can be associated with an operator $\Pi_k$ (also called an \textit{effect}) satisfying the following properties:

+where $\mathbb{I}$ denotes the identity operator.
 The set of effects $\{\Pi_k\}_{k=1}^m$ fully characterises the measurement, since the outcome probabilities for any quantum state $\rho$ can be computed according to the Born rule $p_k=\Tr(\rho \Pi_k)$.
-Thus, the goal of QMT is to, given an uncharacterised measurement apparatus, provide a a description of its measurement effects $\{\Pi_k\}_{k=1}^m$.
+Thus, the goal of QMT is to, given an uncharacterised measurement apparatus, provide a description of its measurement effects $\{\Pi_k\}_{k=1}^m$.

 The standard way to perform QMT is to prepare a tomographically complete set of states $\{\rho_j\}_{j=1}^N$ \cite{Luis1999,Fiurasek2001,Dariano2004} and measure them with the uncharacterised measurement.
 To be tomographically complete, the set must contain at least $d^2$ linearly independent states.
-If this is the case, by knowing the outcome probabilities $p_{jk}=\Tr[\rho_j\Pi_k]$ we can obtain each effect $\Pi_k$ by linear inversion.
+If this is the case, by knowing the outcome probabilities $p_{jk}=\Tr[\rho_j\Pi_k]$ we can \mar{solve the tomographic inverse problem \cite{Artiles2005,Motka2017} and} obtain each effect $\Pi_k$ through linear inversion.

 However, in real experiments we never know the probabilities $p_{jk}$ exactly.
-This is because we can only obtain a finite number $n_S$ of measurement shots, which allows us to obtain the frequencies
+This is because we can only perform a finite total number $n_S$ of measurement shots, which allows us to estimate the frequencies

 where $C_{jk}$ is the number of times we have obtained the $k$th outcome when measuring the $j$th state and $n_S/N$ is the number of times we prepare each state.
 These frequencies are just an approximation of the true probabilities as $\lim_{n_S\rightarrow\infty}f_{jk}=p_{jk}$.
-As a consequence, if we apply standard linear inversion starting from $\{f_{jk}\}$, we may obtain non-physical effects $\{\Pi_k\}_{k=1}^m$ (i.e., they may not all be positive) due to finite statistics \cite{Fiurasek2001}.
-A commonly applied strategy for constructing a valid POVM from finite statistics is based on maximum likelihood estimation described in the following section.
+As a consequence, if we apply standard linear inversion starting from $\{f_{jk}\}$, we may obtain non-physical effects $\{\Pi_k\}_{k=1}^m$ (i.e., they may not all be positive) due to finite statistics \cite{Fiurasek2001}. \mar{Therefore, some fitting methods are employed to reconstruct the best physical estimation of the set $\{\Pi_k\}_{k=1}^m$ starting from the initial data, the most common being maximum likelihood estimation \cite{Fiurasek2001}.
+In the next section, we put forward an alternative fitting method based on semidefinite programming.}